-Source: Strategas and Pacific Global Investment Management Company
+Source: Pacific Global Investment Management Company

 Chart reflects price changes, not total return.
 Because it does not include dividends or splits, it should not be used to benchmark performance of specific investments.